telecasteren/react-social-app/docs/!TO-DO.md

 ## TO DO

-### General improvements
+### Bugs

-- Fix bug in color theme not rendering light theme
+- Color theme not toggling theme against system preferences
+  - displays dark when called, light when commented out, setTheme()

 ### Additional ideas